Clinical Trials: Your Questions Answered

 |All people using the treatment after it has been approved||Ongoing after FDA approval|

 Does the FDA Monitor a New Treatment after Approval?

 They do.
 Phase 4 clinical trials (also called Post-Market Surveillance and Adverse Event Reporting) take place after a treatment is approved by the FDA to be manufactured and sold in the United States.
 For the entire time a treatment is on the market (or longer), the FDA monitors its impact on public safety and whether it has been associated with any potential serious adverse events.

 People with a medical condition as well as healthy individuals may consider participating in clinical trials.
 Each trial has its set of guidelines, or protocols, and volunteers must meet the criteria as outlined to qualify for enrollment.
 Before making a decision and giving informed consent, each person should learn as much information as possible about the trial.

 Many people choose to become involved because they hope to improve their health or be cured, and also wish that for others with the same condition.
-Whether that happens depends on the many factors, and yet there are many additional benefits to participation:
+Whether that happens depends on the many factors, and yet there are many additional benefits

 - You are helping the cause of research.

 - You may find a treatment better than your current one.

 - Your participation may result in new treatments for people who are now suffering, or will later.